Follow up after molar pregnancy

 You will have urine or blood tests to check your hCG level (human chorionic gonadotrophic hormone).
 The specialist hospital will give you a kit for your urine tests and you send the samples to them.
 If you are having blood tests, your GP surgery may be able to do them for you.

-If you’ve had a D and C you’ll have urine or blood tests, or both, every 2 weeks.
-Once your levels are normal you will have urine tests every 2 to 4 weeks.
-The length of follow up will depend on your hCG levels and how quickly they go back to normal.
+If you’ve had a D and C you’ll have urine or blood tests or both, every 2 weeks.
+The length of time you will need to send samples for during follow up depends on your hCG levels and how quickly they go back to normal.

 Your treatment centre will send you all the kits that you need for the follow up tests when you need to do them.
 So you don’t need to worry about remembering the timings yourself.

 It’s important not to get pregnant again until your doctors say it is safe for you to try.
+It is fine to use oral contraceptives.
 But if you do become pregnant before they recommend it, you must let your specialist team know.
 This is because your hCG levels will go up with a normal pregnancy, so they won’t be able to monitor you for the molar pregnancy by using your hCG levels.
 After you have had your baby, your doctor will check your hCG levels again.

 Once you have finished follow up, your treatment team will tell you to contact your specialist hospital at the end of any future pregnancy.
 This is so that the staff can check your hCG level and make sure it has gone back to normal.
 They usually do this about 6 to 8 weeks after any pregnancy, including miscarriage.